How we operate our flood rescue service

 Flood rescue powered by you

-We operate within the flood response guidelines set out by Defra (Department for Environment, Food & Rural Affairs) but we receive no government funding for responding to floods in the UK and Ireland.
+We operate within the flood response guidelines set out by Defra (Department for Environment, Food & Rural Affairs).

 You, our supporters, are the power behind our flood rescue service and the lives we save and we can’t thank you enough.